medic/cht-docs/content/en/contribute/code/style-guide.md

       LAST_NAME: Octocat
 ```

+See the full [documentation](https://docs.github.com/en/actions/reference/encrypted-secrets) on Github's site.

 ### Third Party Actions

 Actions allow us to leverage code written by others to do tasks at build time.
 The concept is similar to NPM and packages.

 Follow the github actions best practices for security purposes.
 The main points in the security best [practices documents](https://docs.github.com/en/actions/learn-github-actions/security-hardening-for-github-actions#using-third-party-actions) are

-1. Pin actions to a full length commit SHA
+1. Pin actions to a full length commit SHA so any malicious or buggy updates are not silently included
 1. Audit the source code of the action
 1. Pin actions to a tag only if you trust the creator